harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-cpu-hog.md

 :::info

 > The fault causes CPU hog/stress on the target AWS EC2 Instance(s).
-The idea of this fault is to simulate issues when there is lack of cpu for other runnning processes/applications resulting into degrading their performance.
+The idea of this fault is to simulate issues when there is lack of cpu for other running processes/applications resulting into degrading their performance.
-> Injecting a rogue process into a target EC2 instance, we starve the main processes/applications (typically pid 1) of the resources allocated to it (where limits are defined) causing slowness in application traffic or in other cases unrestrained use can cause instance to exhaust resources leading to degradation in performance of processes/applications present on the instance.
+> By injecting a rogue process into a target EC2 instance, we starve the main processes/applications (typically pid 1) of the resources allocated to it (where limits are defined) causing slowness in application traffic or in other cases unrestrained use can cause instance to exhaust resources leading to degradation in performance of processes/applications present on the instance.
 So this category of chaos fault helps to build the immunity on the application undergoing any such stress scenario.

 :::